 It’s been a long time since I’ve updated this blog, although I’ve not ignored it on purpose.
 It seems as though I always have more work to do than time to do it, so that leaves very little opportunity for sharing here.
 But I keep getting notifications that new people are following this blog and I feel like I’m being extra terrible by not saying hello and thank you to them, and to everyone, for their support.

 And “Thank you!”

 As far as work goes, I’ve been making a lot of videos.
 Since I do them all myself, there are a lot of pieces and parts to coordinate.
-Here are two of my most recent and biggest productions:
+Here are one of my most recent and biggest productions: